DoeDeer/16iax10h-linux-sound-saga/README.md

 ## Offer: I will fund a kernel developer to fix this

 Submit a patch that works and I'll donate to your favorite charity.
 I mean it.
-I don't know how much.
-Two hundred dollars?
-I'm not exactly drowning in money.
+I don't know how much. ~~Two hundred dollars?~~ (**Update** [now $400](https://github.com/nadimkobeissi/16iax10h-linux-sound-saga/issues/1)) I'm not exactly drowning in money.
 I can help you test via my hardware.

 ## Are you also having this problem???